-How to Mask Sensitive Data
+How to Mask Sensitive Data in Emails

-Depending on the type of services that you contact center provides, incoming emails may contain some sensitive data that people not familiar with Internet security risks can include in their messages.
+Depending on the type of services that your contact center provides, incoming emails may contain some sensitive data that people not familiar with Internet security risks can include in their messages.
 Examples of such data include payment card numbers, access codes, and clients’ personal health information.

 Note that masking data requires a privilege; for more information, contact your system administrator.

 To mask a fragment of an email, highlight the sensitive data/text with your cursor.
 A gray pop-up window will appear with the word Mask.